tainguyen103/DecidingCreditLoaner/README.md

 The following modules and packages were used in the implementation of this project:

 - Python 3
+- pandas
-- BeautifulSoup4
+- NumPy
-- Selenium
+- matplotlib
-- Pandas
+- statsmodel
-- Google Colab
+- sklearn

 ## 5. Programming Report
-The code report can be found in the Report.ipynb file in the root directory of the project.
+The fully-annotated code report can be found in the MLDecidingCreditLoaner.ipynb file in the root directory of the project.

 ## Contributor